cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/palera1n/installing-palera1n-atv-18.2.md

 1. Once in DFU mode, unplug your DCSD cable (**not** your GoldenEye/Foxlink cable, keep that plugged in) and plug in your Lightning cable, with the other end connected to your computer.
 1. Run `palera1n -cf`.
 	- If you receive a blinking light during this, that is normal.
 This might take a while.
-		- If it is taking an absurdly long time, then restore the device using Finder/iTunes.
+		- If it is taking an absurdly long time, then run `palera1n -f --force-revert` and try again.
 	- When this is done, you should be in recovery mode.
 1. After you have created the fakeFS by running the command above, redo steps 1-5 to go back into DFU mode, then come back to the next step.
 1. Run `palera1n -f`.